mscrm-addons.com logomscrm-addons.com logo

 </script>

-Within the script, the value of the _url variable should be changed to the URL of your own cloud flow as well as all the parameters passed have to be aligned to your input form.
+Within the script, Change the value of the _url variable to the URL of your own cloud flow, and align all the parameters passed to your input form.

 Step 4: Testing the form